ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 Now, when we know how hash table data structure is organized internally, let's look into the implementation of `insert` (`emplace` has a similar logic).

-High levels steps are the following.
+High level steps are the following.

 1. Check there is no such key in the hash table.
 2. Create a hash table node.